 (Below) Mark Herd and Paul Koretz debate Feb.
 2013.

 The current City Council continues to find new ways of taxing us and that hurts the business environment in Los Angeles.
-We need to lower taxes and be fiscally prudent with the precious revenues we have.
+We need to lower taxes and be fiscally prudent with the precious revenue streams we have.
 Angelenos deserve more for their tax dollars, like better sidewalks and roads, better water quality, safer streets and affordable and abundant public transportation.
 As a city we need to do more to help the homeless off the streets like keeping our shelters open year round with services that connect the homeless with jobs, job training and housing opportunities.
+Prefabbed homes cost about 10 thousand per unit but the LA City Council including my opponent Paul Koretz want to raise taxes to the tune of 1.2 BILLION and Angelenos like myself will surely reject that unwanted tax increase at the ballot.
 We need to continue to reduce pollution and strive to become the cleanest city in the world.
 A cleaner city brings more businesses and tourists to it than a dirty one.
 Traffic and parking need to be addressed.
-The is a shortage of affordable parking spots throughout LA and that creates more traffic.
+I have experience in that dept too serving on The is a shortage of affordable parking spots throughout LA and that creates more traffic.
 Our current City Councilman, Paul Koretz and the L.A.
 City Council have mismanaged the City's General Fund and betrayed the public trust.
 They tried to sell off our parking structures, failed, but still managed to waste 1.75 million trying to do so.
 Our current City Councilman Paul Koretz also advocated for the City to lease our Encino Fire Station (now no longer in use) for 1 dollar a year for 30 years.
 Paul Koretz did this to garner votes from a specific sector of the community but as a result the City is out millions of desperately needed revenue dollars to help fix our city streets, sidewalks and other infrastructure projects long overdue.
 Our Neighborhood Council's could do so much more if adequately funded.
 Paul Koretz has left CD5 in worse shape than when he found it and issues like billboard blight, traffic, wreckless over development, parking etc go unaddressed.
 Our City needs new leadership that puts the City first and knows how to help a city run efficiently.
 Herd did much to improve the quality of representation in Westwood and thereby improving the quality of life there for sometime.
 Our City Council raises costs on Angelenos in the form of tax increases and misc. fees added to various bills.
 Angelenos deserve better and can have better if we elect new leaders with the courage to do what is right for the city and point things in a better direction.

 Herd was endorsed by the Libertarian Party twice, as a candidate for Congress 33rd district in 2014 and as a candidate for US Senate in 2016 (Above).
 He has been an active member in the party creating the Libertarian Broadcast Network in Oct.
 2015 and organizing the Venice Beach Libertarian Club in 2016.
 The LBN is the only 100% Libertarian broadcast network that streams live Libertarian events like the recent LP National Convention from Orlando.
 The website is at www.LPinfoNOW.com On June 6th, 2016 Herd was elected CEO of the World